Models of neural computation: Hodgkin–Huxley model and its derivatives

 The Hodgkin–Huxley model, widely regarded as one of the great achievements of 20th-century biophysics, describes how action potentials in neurons are initiated and propagated in axons via voltage-gated ion channels.
 It is a set of nonlinear ordinary differential equations that were introduced by Alan Lloyd Hodgkin and Andrew Huxley in 1952 to explain the results of voltage clamp experiments on the squid giant axon.
 Analytic solutions do not exist, but the Levenberg–Marquardt algorithm, a modified Gauss–Newton algorithm, is often used to fit these equations to voltage-clamp data.

-The FitzHugh–Nagumo model is a simplication of the Hodgkin–Huxley model.
+The FitzHugh–Nagumo model is a simplification of the Hodgkin–Huxley model.
 The Hindmarsh–Rose model is an extension which describes neuronal spike bursts.
 The Morris–Lecar model is a modification which does not generate spikes, but describes slow-wave propagation, which is implicated in the inhibitory synaptic mechanisms of central pattern generators.